 The North Shore Chamber Orchestra (NSCO) is a community string orchestra based in North Vancouver, BC.
 The NSCO is a part of the North Shore Chamber Music Society, a volunteer-run, non-profit organization formed in the early 1970s.
-It has since evolved to include a string orchestra, a choir, and a recorder group – at one time numbering nearly 90 members.

 The orchestra currently has about 25 members, and is conducted by Charles Inkman (see below), a professional cellist with the Vancouver Symphony Orchestra and Joe Trio.
 We are expanding the range of chamber music that we play, as members form string quartets – and a new viola da gamba quintet.
 These groups plan to perform in concert with the orchestra, as well as in smaller venues.

 Inspired by our conductor’s kind and supportive manner in rehearsal, we aspire to be a friendly orchestra, as we welcome all intermediate string players (no auditions) of all ages to join us and rise to the challenge of ensemble playing!

 We believe that music is an enlivening activity, and encourage our audiences to sing along with us in our Christmas concerts, and visit with us during our intermissions.
 Our concerts are a low-cost (or free) opportunity to hear live chamber music in a casual setting, and we’re honoured to provide seniors in care facilities with enjoyable entertainment in their own homes.